Afify-root/AR-VR-Enabled-Platform-for-Educational-Institutions/README.md

 The solution is designed to be adaptable to other environments and institutions, making it a comprehensive solution that can be customized to meet the needs of various institutions.
 The system is based on an interactive user interface designed to be user-friendly, even for those with no advanced technical experience.
 It also includes advanced features such as location sharing and live chat, providing a comprehensive and interactive educational experience.

-lidar sensor in iphone 14 pro - we take 5 shots of 3D scanning of Departmer's build.
+lidar sensor in iphone 14 pro - we take 5 shots of 3D scanning of Departmer's build. and we improve the 3D scanning and integrate the all layers in one shot to export it to unity editor.
 Using ![WhatsApp Image 2025-02-05 at 10 10 31 AM (1)](https://github.com/user-attachments/assets/41cb5e22-3451-442c-9bcd-74e1003f7089)

 ![WhatsApp Image 2025-02-05 at 10 10 30 AM (2)](https://github.com/user-attachments/assets/54c5648e-b50e-4577-8737-fda1447f41a4)